India restricts foreign funding for Mother Teresa charity

 The Indian Home Ministry said that on December 25 — Christmas Day — the renewal of the charity’s licence to receive funding from abroad had been “refused”.

-The statement issued on Monday said the reason was “not meeting the eligibility conditions” under the Foreign Contribution Regulation Act after “adverse inputs were noticed”, without giving further details.
+The statement issued on December 27 said the reason was not meeting the eligibility conditions” under the Foreign Contribution Regulation Act after “adverse inputs were noticed”, without giving further details.

 The news came two weeks after police in Gujarat, Prime Minister Narendra Modi’s home state, began investigating the charity for alleged “forceful conversion” of Hindus to Christianity — a regular accusation by hardline members of India’s majority religion.